isabelladegen/insulin-need/README.md

 *Notes:*
 1. *the code was run and tested on a mac x86_64 and partially on a mac arm64 (M1 mac). ```tslearn``` has no native M1 package yet, the conda file has instructions on how to install ```tslearn``` on an M1 mac*
 2. *the [conda env file](conda.yml) is setup to use the latest possible version of all dependencies under Python 3.9.
-The exact versions of libraries used for the paper are here: for os-64 Mac [requirements.txt](/requirements.txt) & for M1 Mac[requirements-m1.txt](/requirements-m1.txt)*
+The exact versions of libraries used for the paper are here: for os-64 Mac [requirements.txt](/requirements.txt) & for M1 Mac [requirements-m1.txt](/requirements-m1.txt)*

 ### IDE
 The code was developed, tested and run using the PyCharm Professional IDE.